 Why it matters is because people are looking to move, with 83% of people interested in relocating while having the ability to work remotely.
 Airbnb gives the option of “living anywhere at any time, for however long”.

 More than a good pick for 2022, Airbnb looks like it might be a good pick for 2030.
 That being said, it still has a number of regulatory hurdles to climb before then, considering some cities around the world have banned the company outright.
-That being said, unique rental options, powerful branding, and its adaptation to the future of travel means it could be a top pick for years to come.
+Keeping that in mind, unique rental options, powerful branding, and its adaptation to the future of travel means it could be a top pick for years to come.

 Financial Writer at MyWallSt